dpochopsky/solace-gcp-quickstart/README.md

     <img src="https://raw.githubusercontent.com/SolaceLabs/solace-gcp-quickstart/master/images/register.png"/>
 </a>

 * Go to your Google Cloud Platform console and create a Compute Engine instance.
-Ensure at least 2 vCPU and 4 GB of memory, a CentOS 7 OS, and a disk with a size of at least 30 GB depolyed on Centos7 OS:
+Ensure at least 2 vCPU and 4 GB of memory, a Container Optimized OS, and a disk with a size of at least 30 GB depolyed on COS:

 ![alt text](https://raw.githubusercontent.com/SolaceLabs/solace-gcp-quickstart/master/images/gce_launch_1.png "GCE Image creation 1")